 Back at the hostel we had some dinner, and started planning the rest of our tour itineraries.
 The great but also stressful thing about hop-on-hop-off tours is that you can do pretty much whatever you want and stay as long as you like at any stop.
 This meant we got to extend our trip in places we particularly liked, or move on quicker if you have less time than others.
 However as we were starting the trip in the peak of summer, the buses were getting full and busy pretty quickly so it was recommended that we plan ahead and get our itineraries sent off ASAP.
-This caused a lot of panic bonding as people hurriedly tried to figure out what to do and compare with others, get advice and feel comforted that everyone else was just as stressed out.
-This is where we met a couple more great people who we ended up spending a lot more time with along the tour.

 After we made some planning decisions we went down to Hot Water Beach and attempted to dig a hole in the sand in the hopes of feeling that scalding hot water emerging from under the ground that gives the area its name.
 After a while of

 watching others digging we managed to get at least a sense of the water temperature phenomenon, even if it was more like Tepid Water Beach, and then gave up to make our way back to bed.